athma/splicingrates/README.md

 1) Simulations to assess approachs to calculate rates of intron splicing from nascent 4sU-seq data

-2) Code to calculate mRNA splicing rates from Drosophila 4sU-seq data
+2) Code to calculate and analyze mRNA splicing rates from Drosophila 4sU-seq data

      SplicingRates.Rmd